Good day, ladies and gentlemen. Thanks for tuning in to the quiz show Cowtown Trivia. Today our subject category is . . . Roosevelts.

 Yes, he was.

-Later in 1933, five days after Elliott was granted a divorce from his wife, Ruth and Roosevelt were married.
+Later in 1933, five days after Elliott and his wife were granted a divorce, Ruth and Roosevelt were married.

 Ruth and Elliott Roosevelt posed at her parents’ home in 1933.
 (Photo from University of Texas at Arlington Libraries.)